The law allows victims of crimes several ways to recover compensation for their losses. As a victim, you (or in some cases, your family members) may:

 - Domestic violence lawsuits.

-To help you better understand how crime victims can obtain compensation, our California personal injury lawyers discuss, below:
+To help you better understand how you can obtain compensation, our California personal injury lawyers discuss, below:

-- 1. The difference between a civil lawsuit and a criminal trial
+- 1. What is the difference between a civil lawsuit and a criminal trial?

-- 2. The difference between civil damages and restitution
+- 2. What is the difference between civil damages and restitution?

 - 3. Who pays for a civil lawsuit or restitution?

-- 4. Does the perpetrator need to be found guilty in a criminal trial for a victim to sue?
+- 4. Does the perpetrator need to be found guilty in a criminal trial for me to sue?

-- 5. The standard of proof in a civil lawsuit
+- 5. What is the standard of proof in a civil lawsuit?

-- 6. What kinds of crime can a victim sue for?
+- 6. What kinds of crime can I sue for?

 - 7. What other parties can be held civilly liable for a crime?